-The following resources go with short online lessons, or modules, for families of middle schoolers about financial topics.
+The following resources go with short online lessons, for families of middle schoolers about financial topics.
 Each lesson contains activities families can do together, “Managing your Money” guides from OSU Extension, and conversation starters.
+View the online lessons and resources in Spanish.

 Free Guides Related to Spending